AliSheikhAttar/Cheat/Software-concepts/Abstract-vs-interface.md

   ```

 ---
+The derived class must implement all abstract methods from its abstract base class if you intend to instantiate it.
+In many languages, including Java, C#, and Python (using the abc module), if a class doesn’t provide an implementation for an inherited abstract method, that class must itself be declared abstract.
+Otherwise, you’ll face a compile-time error or a runtime error (depending on the language).

 ### **2. Interface**
 - **In C++**: There’s no explicit `interface` keyword.
 Instead, an interface is **simulated using an abstract class with only pure virtual methods** (no data members).